Promptly-Technologies-LLC/llm_cost_estimation/README.md

 6. **Commit and Push Your Changes:** Once you're happy with your changes, commit them and push the branch to your forked repository on GitHub.

-7. **Create a Pull Request:** Finally, navigate to the original `llm-cost-estimation` repository and create a pull request.
+7. **Create a Pull Request:** Finally, navigate to the original `llm_cost_estimation` repository and create a pull request.
 In the pull request description, explain the changes you made, why you believe they're necessary, and any other information you think might be helpful.

-After you've submitted your pull request, the maintainers of the `llm-cost-estimation` library will review your changes.
+After you've submitted your pull request, the maintainers of the `llm_cost_estimation` library will review your changes.
 You might be asked to make some additional modifications or provide more context about your changes.
 Once everything is approved, your changes will be merged into the `main` branch.

-We value all our contributors and are grateful for any time you can spare to help improve `llm-cost-estimation`.
+We value all our contributors and are grateful for any time you can spare to help improve `llm_cost_estimation`.
 Happy coding!